Why Manage Multiple Twitter/X Accounts?

 Method 1: Twitter’s Built-in Account Switching

-Twitter allows adding up to 5 accounts in the mobile app:
+X allows adding up to 5 accounts in the mobile app: tap your profile picture, hit the “+” icon, and add an account.
+Switching is a single tap.

-- Cons: Max 5 accounts, same device fingerprint, same IP — Twitter knows they’re connected
+- Cons: capped at 5 accounts, same device fingerprint, same IP — X can tell they’re connected

-- Cons: Requires X Premium, all accounts linked to one profile, same fingerprint/IP
+- Cons: requires X Premium, every account is linked to one profile, same fingerprint and IP

 Method 3: Social Media Management Tools